IIIF/cookbook-recipes/recipe/0013-placeholderCanvas/index.md

 # Related recipes

 * [Simplest Manifest - Video][0003]
-* [Posters: placeholderCanvas][0014], for presenting content simultaneously with another resource.
+* [Audio Presentation with Accompanying Image][0014], using `accompanyingCanvas` to present one resource simultaneously with another.

 {% include acronyms.md %}
 {% include links.md %}